-Barron’s ranked Interactive Brokers the Best Online Broker in 2020 - a designation sure to pique our interest in this entry in the crowded world of digital trading platforms.
+Barron ranked Interactive Brokers the Best Online Broker in 2020 - a designation sure to pique our interest in this entry in the crowded world of digital trading platforms.

-Offering access to global markets, a wealth of tools, multiple investment choices, and low commission fees, Interactive – the company likes to refer to itself with its stock symbol, IBKR - seems to be an excellent fit for advanced traders.
+Offering access to global markets, a wealth of tools, multiple investment choices, and low commission fees, Interactive Brokers - the company likes to refer to itself with its stock symbol, IBKR - seems to be an excellent fit for advanced traders.

 Our Interactive Brokers review reveals what IBKR has (and doesn’t have) to offer.